chef-boneyard/opscode-backup/README.md

 Usage
 =====

+A data bag named 'secrets' with an item named after the current environment is assumed for distributing the shared rsync key.
+Creating that item and adding a 'rsyncd_password' key is needed to make this work.

 See the included `example/recipe/backup.rb` file for a complete example of using the client and `examples/roles/backup-server.json` for the server.